adrian-kuhn/incubator/README.md

 Incubator
 ==============
 Python Command line application (CLI) containing a genetic algorithm to find best parameters for arbitrary assignments.
+Used to evaluate and parametrize algorithms to detect single trees in LiDAR data.
-Realized as a master thesis for the canton of Lucerne to obtain the UNIGIS Master of Science (MSc) degree at the Paris-Lodron University Salzburg
+Realized as a master thesis for the canton of Lucerne to obtain the UNIGIS Master of Science (MSc) degree at the Paris-Lodron University of Salzburg.

 ![Final workflow](doc/incubator.png)

 The `Incubator` is build with classes in Python 3.6 and can be used for the evolutionary development of any algorithm.
-Starting point is the incubator, which can be started (`breed`) with a concrete instance of an `Individual` (e.g. `WatershedAdaptive`), an arbitrary number of tasks (assignments) and various process parameters.
-In this case the tasks correspond to the single tree extraction in six test areas.
-Each algorithm is derived from the base class `Individual` and thus contains the static `GENE_POOL` and a number of parameters (`Gene`) packed into a `Chromosome`.
+Starting point is the incubator, which can be started (`breed`) with a concrete instance of an `Individual` (e.g. `WatershedAdaptive`), an arbitrary number of `assignments` and various process parameters.
+The assignments in this framework were used for single tree extraction from LiDAR data in six test areas.
+Each algorithm is derived from the base class `Individual` and thus contains a static `GENE_POOL` and a number of `Gene` packed in a `Chromosome`.
 The incubator initializes the first generation of individuals and allows all individuals to solve the task either in serial or parallel processing.
-The target as well as the result of a task are point data sets (`PointCloud`), which can calculate the accuracy by means of a similarity function.
-From this metric the measurable fitness of an algorithm can be calculated.
+The target (the reference) and the result of a task are point data sets (`PointCloud`), which can calculate the accuracy by means of a similarity function.
+From this metric the fitness of an algorithm can be calculated.
 As in other research on single tree extraction, the F1-Score is used to minimize false positives and false negatives equally.
 The higher the F1-score, the more precisely an algorithm has solved the problem.
 The incubator ensures that the individuals develop within a generation through an evolutionary